r-zander/chrome-extension-casual-challenge/README.md

 - [ ] Update banner der erklärt, was sich geändert hat
   - evtl in `#notification-tray`
 - [ ] add explanation of supported views in Extension description
+- [ ] Random enhancement:
+  - `document.querySelector('a[href="/random"]').href = '/random?q=' + encodeURIComponent(document.getElementById('q').value + ' lang:en')`

+  1. On Start Page:
+    1. Random Card --> searches for entered query
+    2. New button "Casual Challenge inspiration" with saved query `(rarity:r OR rarity:m) eur>=2 eur<=5 lang:en`
+  2. On Advanced Search page
+    1. New Button "Random card with these options"

 ## Known Bugs

-- [ ] "Delver of Secrets // Insectile Aberration" isn't shown as banned in search view even tho it is
+- [x] "Delver of Secrets // Insectile Aberration" isn't shown as banned in search view even tho it is

 ## Deployment